nrosenstein-c4d/c4ddev/docs/source/rpkg.md

 ### `.rpkg` Format Information

-* the `ResourcePackage` line is mandatory and must be the first line in the file
+* The `ResourcePackage` line is mandatory and must be the first line in the file
-* comments are currently not supported
+* Comments begin with a number sign (`#`) and continue until the end of the line
-* assigning a fixed ID number to a symbol is mandatory
+* Assigning a fixed ID number to a symbol is mandatory
-* special characters in the localization are allowed (use `\n` for a newline and `\t` for a tab)
+* Special characters in the localization are allowed (use `\n` for a newline and `\t` for a tab)
-* if the file is named `c4d_symbols.rpkg`, it will automatically be created in the res folder directly instead of the descriptions folder
+* If the file is named `c4d_symbols.rpkg`, it will automatically be created in the res folder directly instead of the descriptions folder